micmejia/bible-dump/AMPC/Genesis/Gen 30.md

-But [Leah] answered, Is it not enough that you have taken my husband without your taking away my son's [^a]mandrakes also?
+But [Leah] answered, Is it not enough that you have taken my husband without your taking away my son's mandrakes also?
 And Rachel said, Jacob shall sleep with you tonight [in exchange] for your son's mandrakes.